-Care Leavers and Estranged Students Guarantee
+Support for Care Leavers and Estranged Students

-The option to pay the deposit for your accommodation in three manageable instalments, with a deadline of final payment by the Friday immediately prior to your arrival;
+The option to pay the deposit for your accommodation in three manageable instalments, with a deadline of final payment by the Friday immediately prior to your arrival.

-your Intercollegiate Hall to help you find your Intercollegiate Hall of Residence and personally welcome you.
+Should you choose the option for early arrival, the Warden or a designated Resident Advisor will meet and greet you at the nearest underground station to your hall to help you find your hall and personally welcome you.
 This option must be arranged during the telephone call with the Warden to ensure that a member of the Warden’s Team is available to meet you.
-Please note that this option will not be available on the University’s main Arrivals Day;
+Please note that this option will not be available on the main arrivals day.

-365-day accommodation for a further maximum of two years of full-time study in an Intercollegiate Hall of Residence, subject to you having no outstanding debt to the University from the previous year(s).
+If required, 365-day accommodation in an Intercollegiate Hall for a further maximum of two years of full-time study (charged at the normal daily rate), subject to you having no outstanding debt to the University from the previous year(s).

 Please see the full Policy for details and how to apply for these benefits.